jantman/awslimitchecker/docs/source/internals.rst

 services, limits and default limit values without ever connecting to AWS (this is also used to generate the :ref:`Supported Limits <limits>` documentation automatically).

+All calls to the AWS APIs should be made through :py:func:`~awslimitchecker.utils.boto_query_wrapper`.
+This function encapsulates both retrying queries with an exponential backoff when queries are throttled due to your account hitting the `request rate limit <http://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#api-request-rate>`_
+(via :py:func:`~awslimitchecker.utils.invoke_with_throttling_retries`) and automatically paginating query responses that aren't automatically handled by boto.

 When :py:class:`~awslimitchecker.checker.AwsLimitChecker` is instantiated, it imports :py:mod:`~awslimitchecker.services` which in turn creates instances of all ``awslimitchecker.services.*`` classes and adds them to a dict mapping the string Service Name to the Service Class instance.
 These instances are used for all interaction with the services.